 Sometimes a nice presentation can make up your company stakeholders’ mind, but sometimes you need to go the distance to convince them.
-Emiel Langeberg, voice conversation design lead for Dutch fintech company Kandoor, chose to emphasize the difference between a voice and a textual conversation interface in the funniest possible way.
+Emiel Langeberg, voice conversation design lead for Dutch fintech company Kandoor, chose to emphasize the difference between a voice tech based and a textual conversation interface in the funniest possible way.
 Langeberg, a former IT Teacher and software developer, join our latest edition of Taking Turns to tell the story of how a group of Japanese made him take voice tech seriously – and what companies are still missing when using it nowadays.

 • HOW DID YOU GET INTO CONVERSATION DESIGN?

 That’s a funny story.
 On April 11, 2018 – yeah, it’s very specific – a friend, Joppe Decker, asked me, ‘do you want to come along to an Alexa meetup we have in the Netherlands’?
 I said ‘oh yeah, it sounds good’.
 I mean, I know about Alexa’, but it wasn’t very popular here.
 So I went with him, and Max Amordeluso was there and told a little bit about what was going on.
 And one of the group’s organizers, Tomoharu Ito, was Japanese.
 She organized people from Japan live-streaming it and telling about how enthusiastic they were about Alexa.
 And for them it was like 3:00 or 4:00 a’clock AM, So when I saw their enthusiasm in the middle of the night about this subject.
 And I’m like ‘this is something really big, I have to look more into this’, and that’s how I got into it.